 \end{theorem}

-Although Theorem~\ref{CDgeneralintro} is established only for trees, by using SAW trees (Lemma~\ref{lem:tree-enough}), the implication from zero-freeness to SSM does work for the 2-spin system on all graphs.
-Thus, for our purpose, it suffices to prove the identity only for trees.
-While it is still an interesting and also challenging question whether one can extend this identity to the 2-spin system on general graphs.
+Although Theorem~\ref{CDgeneralintro} is established for trees only, the implication from zero-freeness to SSM applies to 2-spin systems on all graphs by using SAW trees (Lemma~\ref{lem:tree-enough}).
+Thus, for our purposes, it suffices to prove the identity for trees only.
+It remains an interesting and challenging question whether this identity can be extended to 2-spin systems on general graphs.